 At 1431.45

 “After an RTS frame is transmitted, the STA shall perform the CTS procedure, as defined in 10.3.2.7 (CTS and DMG CTS procedure).
-If the RTS frame transmission fails, the SRC for the MSDU or MMPDU and the SSRC are incremented.
-This process shall continue until the SSnumber of attempts to transmit that MSDU or MMPDU reaches dot11ShortRetryLimit.
+If the RTS frame transmission fails, the LRC for the MSDU or MMPDU and the SSRC are incremented.
+This process shall continue until the SSRCreaches dot11ShortRetryLimit.

 After transmitting a frame that requires acknowledgment, the STA shall perform the acknowledgment procedure, as defined in 10.3.2.9 (Acknowledgment procedure).
-The SRC for an MPDU with the Type subfield equal to Data or Management and of length less than or equal to dot11RTSThreshold and the SSRC shall be incremented every time transmission that MPDU fails.
+The SRC for an MPDU with the Type subfield equal to Data or Management and of length less than or equal to dot11RTSThreshold, the SSRC and the SLRC shall be incremented every time transmission of that MPDU fails.
 This SRC and the SSRC shall be reset when transmission of that MPDU succeeds.
 The LRC for an MPDU with the Type subfield equal to Data or Management and of length greater than dot11RTSThreshold and the SLRC shall be incremented every time transmission of that MPDU fails.
 This LRC and the SLRC shall be reset when transmission of that MPDU succeeds.
 All retransmission attempts for an MPDU with the Type subfield equal to Data or Management that has failed the acknowledgment procedure one or more times shall be made with the Retry subfield set to 1.

 Retries for failed transmission attempts shall continue until the SRC for the MPDU with the Type subfield equal to Data or Management is equal to dot11ShortRetryLimit or until the LRC for the MPDU with the Type subfield equal to Data or Management is equal to dot11LongRetryLimit.
 When either of these limits is reached, retry attempts shall cease, and the MPDU with the Type subfield Data (and any MSDU of which it is a part) or Management shall be discarded.
 A DMG STA, in addition to using random access within a CBAP, may transmit retries in available scheduled SPs.”